 Psychiatry involves pursuing a career as a medical practitioner who focuses on the diagnosis and treatment of mental disorders.
 This specialized focus allows psychiatrists to prescribe psychotropic medications in addition to psychotherapy to manage mental disorders such as bipolar disorder, schizophrenia, and major depression.

-A career as a psychologist, on the other hand, does not adhere to the medical model of psychiatry.
+Psychology, on the other hand, does not adhere to the medical model of psychiatry.
 Psychologists cannot prescribe medication, but these individuals can still provide highly specialized treatment for people in need of mental health care.